openstack-archive/trove-integration/README.md

 ***

 #### Kick start the build/test-init/build-image commands
-*Add mysql as a parameter to set build and add the mysql guest image.
-This will also populate /etc/trove/test.conf with appropriate values for running the integration tests.*
+Add mysql as a parameter to set build and add the mysql guest image.
+This will also populate /etc/trove/test.conf with appropriate values for running the integration tests.

     $ ./redstack kick-start mysql

+#### Building a CentOS 7 image
+trove-integration also supports building images for CentOS 7.
+The default for the upstream gate tests is ubuntu which is specified in the redstack.rc file.
+However, a developer can override the target DISTRO setting there or from the command-line by explicitly specifying the DISTRO environment variable as "centos7".

+    $ DISTRO=centos7 ./redstack kick-start mysql

 *Optional commands if you did not run kick-start*